Hugh Binning: Politics

-Hugh Binning's political views were based on his theology.
-Binning was a Covenanter, a movement that began in Scotland at Greyfriars Kirkyard in 1638 with the National Covenant and continued with the 1643 Solemn League and Covenant—in effect a treaty between the English Long Parliament and Scotland for the preservation of the reformed religion in exchange for troops to confront the threat of Irish Catholic troops joining the Royalist army.
+Binning's political views were based on his theology.
+Binning was a Covenanter, a movement that began in Scotland at Greyfriars Kirkyard in 1638 with the National Covenant and continued with the 1643 Solemn League and Covenant - in effect a treaty between the English Long Parliament and Scotland for the preservation of the reformed religion in exchange for troops to confront the threat of Irish Catholic troops joining the Royalist army.
 Binning could also be described as a Protestor; both political positions were taken because of their religious implications.
 However, he saw the evils of the politics of his day was not a "fomenter of factions" writing "A Treatise of Christian Love" as a response.

 Theology

-Because of the tumultuous time in which Hugh Binning lived, politics and religion were inexorably intertwined.
-Binning was a Calvinist and follower of John Knox.
-As a profession, Binning was trained as a Philosopher, and he believed that philosophy was the servant of theology.
+Because of the tumultuous time in which Binning lived, politics and religion were inexorably intertwined.
+He was a Calvinist and follower of John Knox.
+He was trained as a Philosopher, and he believed that philosophy was the servant of theology.
 He thought that both Philosophy and Theology should be taught in parallel.
 Binning's writing, which is primarily a collection of his sermons, "forms an important bridge between the 17th century, when philosophy in Scotland was heavily dominated by Calvinism, and the 18th century when figures such as Francis Hutcheson re-asserted a greater degree of independence between the two and allied philosophy with the developing human sciences."

-Religiously, Hugh Binning was, what we would call today, an Evangelical Calvinist.
+Religiously, Binning was what we would call today, an Evangelical Calvinist.
 He spoke on the primacy of God's love as the ground of salvation:

 "... our salvation is not the business of Christ alone, but the whole Godhead is interested in it deeply, so deeply that you cannot say who loves it most, or who likes it most.
 The Father is the very fountain of it, his love is the spring of all."

-With regards to the extent of the 'atonement', Hugh Binning, did not hold that the offer of redemption applied only to the few that are elect but said that "the ultimate ground of faith is in the electing will of God."
+With regards to the extent of the 'atonement', Binning did not hold that the offer of redemption applied only to the few that are elect but said that "the ultimate ground of faith is in the electing will of God."
 In Scotland, during the 1600s, the questions concerning atonement revolved around the terms in which the offer was expressed.